Fast-64/fast64/fast64_internal/oot/README.md

 11. Common Issues:
     - Corrupted mesh: Make sure the root, upper control, and lower control bones are the only bones set to non-deform.
     - Incorrect waist DL: Go to src/code/z_player_lib.c and modify sPlayerWaistDLs to include your own waist DL.
+Note on Link's bone-weighting requirements in depth:
+Heavy modifications of Links model can cause his matrices array to shift from what many display lists in the game expect.
+Changing the amount of display lists Link's skeleton has can cause some references to matrices in segment 0xD to break, and those display lists must be updated to reflect your changes.

 ### Custom Skeleton Mesh Process
 1. Import the character you want to modify.